 You must also consider the environment in which QR Codes will be displayed.
 They have to be at the same time READABLE and VISIBLE by the consumer.
 Try to avoid QR Codes displayed too low on a poster, in a dark place or even on a moving surface.
 Also, it will be more efficient to place your QR Code in an environment where end-users will have time to open their smartphone to scan (this is hardly true on a TV ad).

 With no mobile network your QR Code might not be of any use.
 If your QR Code redirects to some web-based content, the consumer must have access to a quality data network, whether mobile or wireless.
-This is peculiarly true if the QR Codes serves vidoe.
+This is peculiarly true if the QR Codes serves video.
 If you know where the code will be available, you should consider testing the data connection.

 Not everybody knows what QR Codes are made for and how to read them.
 It is important to print an explanation along your QR Code and detail how to scan it.

 Customers are inclined to scan your QR Code because they expect to get valuable content.
 Couponing, exclusive info, direct marketing are good examples of what QR Codes are good for, they must deliver attractive content.
 Please avoid delivering a digital copy of your flyer, for it will be very disappointing.
 A QR Code is a link to the digital and marketing worlds, not a content itself.
-Thus you must indicate what kind of benefits the customer will get from scanning your QR Code.
+Thus you must indicate what kind of benefits the customer will get from scanning your QR Code

 If your QR Code redirects to a website, it must not only bring valuable content but it also must be optimized for smartphones' browsers.
 Most regular websites are very poorly displayed on smartphones, and demand to be zoomed in and zoomed out to be read.
-If you do not have a mobile-friendly website, Unitag has a mobile page editor called U.me.